 Most of these low cost portable digital recorders are stereo only, although the one I use is a 4 channel quadrophonic model i.e. it records sound across 360 degrees.
 They also typically come with some form of removable storage, usually a SmartMedia card, which allows recordings to be read from a USB card reader and transferred to a computer.
 These devices are great for sermon audio or a whole church service, including worship team.

 Some also have micro USB connectors so that you can connect to a PC or laptop direct.

 Suitable external microphones

-To record church service audio, position the recording device just below face height of the preacher if possible up to 2 feet away.
-Check that the recording level is not too high for the “hell, fire and brimstone” parts and not to quiet for a more conversational style.
-You can, of course, do something about volume levels in post-processing, but if you can get the recording level right up front, it will help reduce noise and just result in better all round sermon recordings.
+To capture church service audio, position the recording device just below face height of the preacher if possible up to 2 feet away – you might want to check out my church audio guide here.
+Check that the sound level is not too high for the “hell, fire and brimstone” parts and not to quiet for a more conversational style.
+You can, of course, do something about volume levels in post-processing, but if you can get the recording level correct up front, it will help reduce noise and just result in better all round audio.

 Most recorders use MP3 file format as standard, but you may also be able to select different file formats such as WAV and WMA.

 A handheld recorder like this works really well for sermons, and of course, you also have the advantage that as it is portable, it can be used for recording midweek meetings or events that take place out with your main worship area.
 And it is also ideal for people who don’t have a permanent church building and you are setting up and tearing down all your sound gear for every Sunday service.